locustio/locust/docs/custom-load-shape.rst

 Reusing common options in custom shapes
 ---------------------------------------

-By default the *Users*, *Spawn Rate* and *Run Time* options will be hidden from the UI, and if you specify them on command line Locust will log a warning.
-This is because those options dont directly apply to shapes, and specifying them is most often a mistake.
+When using shapes, the the *Users*, *Spawn Rate* and *Run Time* options will be hidden from the UI, and if you specify them on command line Locust will log a warning.
+This is because those options dont directly apply to shapes, and specifying them might be a mistake.

 If you really want to combine a shape with these options, set the ``use_common_options`` attribute and access them from ``self.runner.environment.parsed_options``: